DannyBoyNYC/6-D3-radar-chart/readme.md

 ## Adding the Tooltip

-The tooltip we'll build will be unlike any you've seen before - it will follow the mouse all the way around our chart, highlight the relevant data elements, and describe the weather for that hovered date.

-Now for the fun part: adding interactions.
 Although our viewers can orient themselves to the different parts of our chart, we also want them to be able to dig in and view details about a particular day.

+The tooltip we'll build will be unlike any we've seen - it will follow the mouse all the way around our chart, highlight the relevant data elements, and describe the weather for that hovered date.

-Let's add a tooltip that shows up when the user hovered anywhere over the chart.
+The tooltip shows up when the user hovers over the chart.
 We'll want to start by adding a listener element that covers our whole chart and initializing our mouse move events.

 ```js
 const listenerCircle = bounds